jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Replace "your-api-password" and "your theme id" with the password and theme id you saved.

-password has to be by itself no brackets or parenthesis, theme ide in quotes " " and store address by itself too.
+The password and store address have to be by themselves, no brackets nor parentheses, and the theme id has to be in quotes " ".

 Go to the command prompt, make sure you are in the debut folder and type: "theme download", then hit "enter".

 To test things out go to VSCode again.
 Open the config.yml file.
-Hit the sections folder and click on header.
+Hit the "sections" folder and click on header.liquid.

 Look for where it says "logo".
 You only want to make a change.
 Look for the class "site-header_logo-link".
 Add some text right before the "</a>" closing tag.